-Although there is a subscription-based introductory offer, the American Express® Business Gold Card doesn’t offer any introductory travel points rewards.
-Other cards have valuable introductory offers, like the Capital One® Spark® Miles for Business card, which gives you 50,000 additional miles when you spend $4,500 in the first three months from account opening.
-These miles can be redeemed to cover $500 in travel expenses through Capital One.
+The American Express® Business Gold Card doesn’t offer any introductory travel points rewards.
+Other cards have valuable introductory offers, like the Capital One® Spark® Miles for Business card, which gives you a one-time bonus of 50,000 miles when you spend $4,500 in the first three months of your account opening.
+These miles can be redeemed to cover $500in travel expenses through Capital One.

 American Express® Business Gold Card Reviews

 Near the end of 2018, American Express revamped the American Express® Business Gold Card, and those changes are still relatively new to the market.
 With that being said, there aren’t a ton of reviews from cardholders online.
 However, the few that do exist suggest the reviews are both positive and negative.
 Some users think the annual fee is far too high, while others think that the airline bonus makes the $295 annual fee worth it.

 How to Apply for the American Express® Business Gold Card

 You can apply for the American Express® Business Gold Card online through the American Express website.
 They will require you to fill out a basic application containing your business and personal information.
 The approval process is generally instant.
 Once you’re approved, you will receive your credit card in the mail within seven to 10 days.
 If you’re not approved right away, check your application status with American Express online.
 Be sure to learn how to get a business credit card first.

 How to Login in to Your American Express® Business Gold Card Account